uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - [ ] Check the results of the pre-workshop survey to understand your learners
 - [ ] Rehearse what to share by screen sharing, preferably with co-instructors and helpers, to make sure
 - [ ] Discuss and agree on how to do it in an emergency case (internet disconnection etc.)
-- [ ] Prepare backup plan (if applicable and possible)
+- [ ] Prepare a backup plan (if applicable and possible)
 #### During:
   - [ ] Explain the Code of Conduct at the beginning of the workshop
-  - [ ] Explain how to communicate and demonstrate how-to and/or let them try to use each function and/or platform
+  - [ ] Explain how to communicate and demonstrate how-to and let them try to use each function and platform
   - [ ] Ask the participants to answer the post-workshop survey linked from the workshop website at the end of the workshop
  ### After:
 - [ ] Collect the sticky-note feedback after the workshop
-- [ ] Right after the workshop, do a brief feedback round with your co-instructors and helpers
+- [ ] Right after the workshop, do brief feedback round with your co-instructors and helpers
 - [ ] A few days after the workshop, one of the co-instructors writes up a summary of the feedback and general impressions from the workshop and sends these to the co-instructors and helpers
 - Workshop participants can ask for a Certificate of Attendance after the workshop:
 - [ ] For non-standard workshops (e.g. when you only cover a part of core lessons), we generate a certificate automatically – ask your local coordinator about it